NicholasMacedo/MessageViewer/README.md

 # Message / Stream Viewer
 Assignment 3 &amp; 4 for CIS 2750: Message / Stream Viewer

-**/!\ Note: Folder Version and Database Version are two seperate programs.
-Both programs do the same thing but store the streams differently. **
+**/!\ Note**: Folder Version and Database Version are two seperate programs.
+Both programs do the same thing but store the streams differently.

-**/!\ Note: The Database Version requires that you link to your own database.**
+**/!\ Note**: The Database Version requires that you link to your own database.

 ## Folder Version
 * The folder version uses a directory called "messages" to store the stream information.